mautic/user-documentation/docs/configuration/settings.rst

 The SMTP transport is the default transport used for sending Emails with Mautic.
 It's configured in the Mautic configuration under the Email Settings tab.
 The configuration is the same as in the :xref:`Symfony Mailer` documentation.

-Mautic now uses a specific way of providing the connection details for Email transports to interpret, which is called a Data Source Name, or DSN.
+Mautic now uses a specific way of providing the connection details for Email transports to interpret, known as a Data Source Name, or DSN.
 This is the example Data Source Name configuration mentioned in the :xref:`Symfony Mailer` documentation for SMTP:

 .. code-block:: shell